-- provide distributors with an incentive to undertake efficient expenditure on relevant nonnetwork options relating to demand management (DMIS) - provide distributors with funding for research and development in demand management projects that have the potential to reduce long term network costs (DMIA).
+- provide distributors with an incentive to undertake efficient expenditure on relevant nonnetwork options relating to demand management (through the DMIS) - provide distributors with funding for research and development in demand management projects that have the potential to reduce long term network costs (through the DMIA).

-The AER published the DMIS and DMIA in December 2017 and has since begun applying the two schemes.
+The AER published the DMIS and DMIA with the accompanying explanatory statements in December 2017 and has since begun applying the two schemes.